NagisaDango/Everyone-Wants-to-Sit-besides-the-King/README.md

 Group 17: Yilin Pan, Shengjie Zhang, Jichao Huang, Yiran Luo, Allan Tsai

+!!!
+THIS IS SAME AS THE Rule Book.pdf

 ## Amount of Players:

 5 - 7 players